MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/cost-allocation-tags.md

-# AWS Cost ALlocation Tags
+# AWS Cost Allocation Tags

 - With tags we can track resources which relate to each other
-- With cost allocation tags we can enable detailed costing reports
+- With cost allocation tags we can enable detailed cost reports
 - Cost allocation tags are just like default tags, but they show up as columns in reports
 - There are 2 types of cost allocation tags:
     - AWS generated tags: